dbrownems/PowerBI-Developer-Samples-dbrowne/.NET Core/Embed for your customers/README.md

 Follow the steps on [aka.ms/EmbedForCustomer](https://aka.ms/embedforcustomer)

+In addition create DirectQuery report targeting Azure SQL Database, Synapse SQL Pool, Synapse Serverless, or Fabric SQL.

+Then create an App Registration in Azure AD and add the resulting user to your SQL environment.
+That Service Principal doesn't need any Power BI access.

+Then add the ClientId, TenantId, and ClientSecret for your Service Principal to the "EffectiveIdentityUser" section in the appsettings.json (or in your user secrets file for the project).

 ### Run the application on localhost

 1. Open the [AppOwnsData.sln](./AppOwnsData.sln) file in Visual Studio.
 If you are using Visual Studio Code then, open [AppOwnsData](./AppOwnsData) folder.